Savory/Danet/doc/learn/static-files.md

-If you want your Danet app to serve static files from a specific folder, for example to serve an Angular application, you simply have to register the folder using `useStaticAssets` method from your `DanetApplication` instance as following :
+If you want your Danet app to serve static files from a specific folder, for example to serve a .png, you simply have to register the folder using `useStaticAssets` method from your `DanetApplication` instance as following :

 ```ts
   const app = new DanetApplication();